Skip to main content

 Treatment for Tender Spots on Spine

-Isolated spinal tenderness goes away within a few days of rest, icing, and heat application.
-However, your doctor may suggest different treatment options if these methods don’t work out.
+Isolated spinal tenderness disappears within a few days of rest, icing, and heat application.
+However, your doctor may suggest different treatment options if these methods don’t work.

 Non-Surgical Decompression Techniques